The Beginner's Guide to Running Shoes:

 We often get questions about orthotics use.
 Please visit the brief two minute video for a summary on orthotics in running shoes, and how we recommend using - and not using - them.

-Shoe Suggestions for the New Runner
+Shoe Suggestions for New Runners

 Looking for Budget running shoes?